ETF diagram

 Summary

 ETFs are financial instruments with many advantages.
 Above all, they provide investors with broad diversification, which is key to minimizing risk.
 Additionally, ETFs are readily accessible and can be bought or sold like stocks, giving the investor great flexibility.
-Equally important is that the costs associated with investing in ETFs are usually significantly lower than those of traditional investment funds.On the other hand, we have traditional investing methods such as stocks, bonds, or investment funds.

-These methods offer more control but simultaneously require more commitment, knowledge, and time from the investor and are often associated with significantly higher operational costs.
+These methods offer more control but require more commitment, knowledge, and time from the investor and are often associated with significantly higher operational costs.

 However, nothing is perfect – ETF funds are no exception.
 It's important to remember that investments in ETFs still carry risks despite diversification.
 The volatility of the stock prices that make up the funds can lead to losses.
 Additionally, some ETFs may exhibit greater volatility due to the specific industry or market they represent.